Scottish Castles.... there's really nothing else quite like them!

 This castle is believed to have been named after the 6th Century Irish Saint, Bishop Donan, who lived in Scotland during the latter part of the 6th century AD)

-Probably the most photographed of all of Scotland's castles.
+Probably the most photographed of all of Scottish castles.

-One of the largest castles and strongholds of Medieval Scotland, this Scottish castle has a long (and bloody) history.
+Urqhuhart Castle is one of the largest castles and strongholds of Medieval Scotland and has a long (and bloody) history.

-As with so many of Scotlands' castles, Urquhart Castle has a magnificent setting and is strategically placed in terms of defense.
+As with so many of Scottish castles, Urquhart Castle has a magnificent setting and is strategically placed in terms of defense.

-It sits on the shore of Scotland's famous Loch Ness.
+It sits on the shore of Scotland's famous Loch Ness, home of the fabled Loch Ness monster.